New South Wales Wines

 So said John James McWilliam when he arrived in Hanwood in 1913.
 The development of the Riverina region as a major wine producing area was primarily due to the foresight of the McWilliam family.
 The Riverina, and Hanwood in particular, was an area John James McWilliam the son of McWilliam's founder, Samuel McWilliam had identified earlier as having the potential to service the growing domestic and export wine markets.

-The Grove Estate was purchased in 1989 with the aim of producing premium cool climate wine grapes
+Grove Estate was acquired in 1989 with the aim of producing premium cool climate wine grapes

-The Grove Estate property already has had a long history of involvement with the wine and grape growing industry in the Hilltops Region as vines were originally planted on the property back in 1886.
-Situated on rich red volcanic soils at 500m above sea level, some of these ancient vines remain on the original parcels.
-In the last ten years, over 40 hectares of vines have been planted including the varieties Cabernet Sauvignon, Shiraz, Merlot, Zinfandel, Barbera, Sangiovese, Petit Verdot, Chardonnay and Semillon.
+The property already had a long history of involvement with the wine and grape industry, as vines were originally planted on the property back in 1886.
+Croatian settlers moved into the Hilltops region after leaving Dalmatia, bringing with them bundles of vine cuttings, some of which survive at Grove Estate today.
+Established to rich red volcanic soils at 500m above sea level on Murringo Road, just three kilometres from the town of Young, some of these ancient vines remain productive on their original parcels.
+The Flanders, Kirkwood and Mullany families acquired the land and re established Grove Estate vineyard as a supplier to national brands in 1989.
+Over the years, 40 hectares of vines have been planted, including the varieties Cabernet Sauvignon, Shiraz, Merlot, Zinfandel, Barbera, Sangiovese, Petit Verdot, Chardonnay and Semillon.

 De Bortoli is an exciting, innovative family owned wine company, having enjoyed spectacular success throughout it's entire range of wines